lblod/app-lpdc-digitaal-loket/docs/deployment.md

 - lblod/lpdc-publish-service:<version>

 After the demo after each sprint, we want to make a release of app-lpdc-digitaal-loket.
 For this we should first verify if we made any changes to any of the three other docker containers. (frontend, management, publish).
-If needed, we first make a new release of these containers.
+If needed, we first make a new release of these containers (instructions to be found in these repos).
 Then we can update the versions in the docker-compose file.
 And make a release of app-lpdc-digitaal-loket, by making a release version in git (which also tags).

 # Deploying a release / latest